jitsedesmet/thesis/_papers/thesis-report/chapters/evaluation.typ

 @fig:post-shex provides the @shex shape of a post.
 Different pods will have different ways of storing these posts, called fragmentation strategies.
 We will use four fragmentation strategies in our evaluation:
 + Posts are grouped in files based on the creation date.
-Within that file they have a fragment based on the ID.
+Within that file, they have a fragment based on the ID.
 (See @fig:frag-strat-creation-date)
 + Posts are grouped in files based on the location.
-Within that file they have a fragment based on the ID.
+Within that file, they have a fragment based on the ID.
 (See @fig:frag-strat-location)
 + All posts are stored in one file.
-Within that file they have a fragment based on the ID.
+Within that file, they have a fragment based on the ID.
 (See @fig:frag-strat-one-file)
 + Each posed is stored in their own file based on the ID.
 (See @fig:frag-strat-own-file)

-In hignsight the scope of SolidBench was to big as it creates 1528 pods, but we will only query 4 of them.
+In hindsight, the scope of SolidBench was too big as it creates 1528 pods, but we will only query 4 of them.
-Each @sgv file contains approximetly 33 triples.
+Each @sgv file contains approximately 33 triples.
-For the writing data use case, the accessed data files are either empty, or in the case of the "one file" fragmentation strategty contain 2947 triples.
+For the writing data use case, the accessed data files are either empty, or in the case of the "one file" fragmentation strategy contain 2947 triples.
-When updating, we first prepare the file with the insertion of a single post, adding an additional 9 triples to each data file.
+When updating, we first prepare the file with the insertion of a single post, adding another 9 triples to each data file.

 #figure(
   text-example[